 Rudko is now running the property as both CEO and General Manager; he is working with the new owners, assessing the vineyard, the winery and tasting room, and the B&B. Already, according to him, an expanded tasting room with a real “Wow” design is in the works.
 The winery is due for some significant equipment upgrades and the B&B is being refurbished.
 He said that once all the work is completed, it will leave visitors “slack-jawed” by the transformation.

-Patrick Certa, who has worked with the Shinns as winemaker for several years now, will continue in that role.
-The vineyard and the sustainable practices used to work it shall continue as well.
+Patrick Certa, who has worked with the Shinns as winemaker for several years now, has continued in that role since 2017.
+The vineyard and the sustainable practices used to work it continue as well.
 However, the new owners are hoping to acquire new vineyard parcels to add to the current acreage in order to expand production.

 Barbara and David were apparently mentally ready for this break, as they already had a commitment to running a hydroponic farm that they own in Maine.
 Nevertheless, they said they will remain connected to the business as consultants for the “foreseeable future.”